admin-shell-io/aas-specs/schemas/json/README.md

 [Property/semanticId]: https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.pdf?__blob=publicationFile&v=10#page=75
 [Property/value]: https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.pdf?__blob=publicationFile&v=10#page=75

+Third, a round-trip conversions XML 🠒 JSON 🠒 XML or RDF 🠒 JSON 🠒 RDF would be lossy.
+This prevents proper testing, and can cause a lot of confusion both for the developers and end-users using, say, GUI editors.
+The result of a model saved as XML is different to the model saved as JSON.
+For example, if the user typed in `1` for a boolean [Property/value] in the editor, saved the model as JSON and opened it again, she would suddenly see `true` instead of `1` (since the JSON library would silently convert `1` to a JSON boolean `true`).
+This effect would not happen if we saved the model to XML (`1` will remain `1`).

-Third, the precision of the XSD numeric types is well-defined, while JSON specification is vague when it comes to precision and size of the [JSON number].
+Fourth, the precision of the XSD numeric types is well-defined, while JSON specification is vague when it comes to precision and size of the [JSON number].
-XSD is very specific about the format, *e.g.*, [xs:float] is a 32-bit floating point number following IEEE 754, and [xs:long] is a 64-bit integer number.
+XSD is very specific about the format, *e.g.*, [xs:float] is a 32-bit floating point number following IEEE 754, [xs:long] is a 64-bit integer number *etc.*
 JSON specification leaves us in the dark about the precision, and defines only the lexical form (see [Section 2.4 of RFC 4627]).

 On top of that, most JSON libraries parse numbers as 64-bit floating-point which might lead to catastrophic failures due to silent round-ups or round-downs.